 The history of Pakistan shows a paradoxically countercyclical pattern for local democracy.
-Three times in the history of Pakistan, elected institutions of local democracy have been created by military regimes, and each time the subsequent civilian governments have either failed to revive elected local governments or replaced them with unelected administrators.
+Three times since the creation of the south Asian nation, elected institutions of local democracy have been created by military regimes, and each time the subsequent civilian governments have either failed to revive elected local governments or replaced them with unelected administrators.
 Thus, although mainstream political parties promised local democracy in their election manifestos, the future existence of democratic local government in Pakistan is seriously in doubt.

 Supporters of democracy in Pakistan must understand this countercyclical pattern of local democracy to seek ways of escaping from it.
 Successful democracy depends on a vital relationship between democratic politics at the local and national levels.
 A commitment by civilian democratic regimes to functional elected local governments would strengthen the foundations of federal democracy in Pakistan.
 In a recent paper, Breaking the Countercyclical Pattern of Local Democracy in Pakistan, we consider how this disconnection between political parties and local democracy evolved, and how the foundations of democracy in Pakistan could be strengthened by healing this rift.

 Why has local democracy been associated only with military regimes?